 The Laser Safety Program is established by Research Safety on behalf of Northwestern University and is managed by the Laser Safety Officer (LSO).
 The Program encompasses monitoring, assessment, evaluation and control of laser hazards and applications of adequate protective measures.

 The Program includes provisions for Class 3b and Class 4 laser products and systems.
-To fulfill the State requirement of laser registrations, each laser must be registered in the Northwestern Safety Information System(NSIS).
+To fulfill the State requirement of laser registrations, each laser must be registered in Lumen.
 Once approved by the LSO, the laser equipment registration is included in the University’s inventory and communicated to the Illinois Emergency Management Agency (IEMA).
 The laser inventory is maintained by the LSO and checked on a periodic basis through in-lab laser safety audits.

 - Have a co-worker call 911 (if not available call 911 yourself)

 - If safe to do so, shut off the power using the main disconnect